Grin logo

 Frequently Asked Questions

-Has there been a power shift from states to NGOs?
+The research asks whether there has been a genuine power shift from states to non-governmental organizations within the contemporary international system.

 Ende der Leseprobe aus 4 Seiten - nach oben